 The key to winning any Uno game is strategy and using the right combination of cards.
-The strategies listed here may not help you to win every time but it should help help you improve significantly.
-Other key elements to winning a game depends on how many opponents you have, the colors in your hand, the command cards you have, and how many command cards have been used on you.
+The strategies listed here may not help you to win every time because luck plays a big role as well, but it should help you improve your win rates significantly.
+Other key elements to winning a game depends on how many opponents you have, the colors in your hand, the Action cards you have, and how many Action cards have been used on/against you.

 Keeping track of what cards have been played will require you to pay attention to what is going on around you.

 - If a player has put down quite a few cards of the same color then you need to change the color being played as soon as you can.
 You don’t want them to be able to get rid of their cards so quickly.

 - If a player has to keep drawing cards on the same color each turn, then do your best not to have the color changed.
 This will keep that player continually drawing cards until they draw one that can be played but also gives them an additional amount of cards in their hand.

 - You can also try to control the color in play.
 The best way to change the color you want is with Wild cards.
 You can also change the color by laying down the same number of the card played but with a different color.
 For example, if there is a green 2, you can play a red 2 to have the color changed.

 Using your Skip and Reverse cards strategically will aid you in the one calling Uno instead of another player.
 You also have to pay attention to the number of cards each player has left in their hand.

 - If you’re playing a game with just one other opponent and they are getting low on cards, hit them with any Skips and Reverses you have to lower your card count.
 This also works if a player next to you is getting low on cards.